 How to organise first-aid care in your company?

-1. Define the specific needs of your (type of) company
+1. Determine the types of measures needed for your company

 - prompt and efficient emergency assistance;

-- transport of the victim to the medical room, or to a medical practitioner or hospital close by;
+- transport to the treatment room or a doctor or hospital in the area;

 - contact with specialised emergency services, if required.